nurhatmurathan/python-project-template/README.md

 This is a highly opinionated template for Python projects that provides a solid foundation for building modern Python applications with best practices and modern tooling.

-> **Note:** This project has been tested and verified only on macOS.
-While it may work on other operating systems, we cannot guarantee full compatibility.

 ---

 ## Prerequisites